pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       classes that are not deprecated (--no-deprecated).
 If the option is not defined no filtering occurs

+      --since VERSION                 Filter the returned classes to return only classes  with a version qualifier ge the supplied string.
+The string must define a version of the form TODO

+      --schema SCHEMA                 Filter the returned classes to return only classes where the classname scheme component (characters before the "_" match the scheme provided.

+      --subclass-of CLASSNAME         Filter the returned classes to return only classes that are a subclass of the option value.

       -h, --help                      Show this help message.